 For the boss with an antique wood desk

-A set of coasters made from real carrara marble are a handsome place for your boss to set cups full of cold brew, tea, or anything else — while protecting the wood surface of their desk.
+A set of coasters made from real Carrara marble are a handsome place for your boss to set cups full of cold brew, tea, or anything else — while protecting the wood surface of a desk.

 For the boss who runs hot

-If your boss once complained that the office temperature was too high, chances are they’ll appreciate a direct blast of cool air from this personal (USB rechargeable) fan.
+If your boss once complained that the office temperature was too high, chances are a direct blast of cool air from this personal (USB rechargeable) fan will be appreciated.
 Strategist contributor Alison Freer wrote that the small-but-mighty fan stands up to even the most oppressively hot, 112-degree Palm Springs days.

 For the boss with a sweet tooth